How to detect listening devices in my home without having to employ an expert, in a few easy steps.

 So, now you know that it is easy to place and hide the devices, it’s also easy and cost effective to find listening devices or spy cameras in your property.
 All you must do is follow these simple and effective checks, carefully.

-- Complete a manual sweep of the room.
+- Complete a manual sweep of each room.
 Systematically sweep the room in a clockwise direction.
 THis approach ensures that you don't miss an area of the room.
 Remember be thorough in your approach, clockwise, up / down, left or right It is very easy to be blind to objects as you see them regularly.
 Remember that it is very likely that the device is hidden inside a device that you are familiar with.
 On the opposite if you see a new product such as a new extension lead or mains adaptor, especially if there isn't anything plugged into it.
 Remember don't turn it off as you won't find the bug.
 The bug often needs power to be able to operate for long periods of time.
-Ensure that you check light fittings, book shelves, flower arrangements, under surfaces such as desks. pictures on the wall out of level or lampshades that are out of place.
+Ensure that you check light fittings, book shelves, flower arrangements, extension leads, under surfaces such as desks. pictures on the wall out of level or lampshades that are out of place.
 Normally a device would be placed in a location that has a clear view of the activity.
 This is becuase the closer the device is and the better the view, the better the pickup.
 We would suggest that you review our listening devices to identify what you are looking for (shapes and sizes) and what they can be hidden in.
-Identify places where a spy bug listening device can easily be hidden.
+Identify places where a spy bug listening device can easily be hidden for the reasons explained.